nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 ## Numerical values

-Here we define which numerical values will be used in the simulation.
+Here I define which numerical values will be used in the simulation.
 For intuitiveness I assume that $x_1$ is measured in radians and $x_2$ in radians per second (imagine a simple gravity pendulum).
 Then dimensions of the other variables follow.